metabase/metabase/docs/questions/introduction.md

 - No other dashboards use that question.
 - The other dashboards that use that question live in collections you have curate access to.
 In this case, Metabase will tell you which other dashboards use that question, and you'll have to decide whether you're okay with removing the question from those dashboards.

-If, however, dashboards that use that question are in collections that you lack curate access to, you won't be able to move that question into a dashboard.
+If, however, dashboards that use that question are in collections that you _lack_ curate access to, you won't be able to move that question into a dashboard.

-## Bookmark a question

-Click the **bookmark** icon to pin a question to your Metabase sidebar.
-See [Bookmarks](../../exploration-and-organization/exploration.md#bookmarks).

 ## Info about your question